 The more you like the look of something, the more likely you’ll use it.

-And the last thing you want to do is to spend hundreds of $’s on adjutable dumbbells, only for it to sit in the closet right?
+And the last thing you want to do is to spend hundreds of $’s on adjustable dumbbells, only for them to sit in the closet right?

 Also, you can’t beat the feeling of unboxing a great-looking product!

-Have you considered where you’re going to store your adjustable dummbbells?
+Have you considered where you’re going to store your adjustable dumbbells?

 If you own a house from MTV Cribs, then you can skip this section.